Albert-Gao/micro-aws-lambda/README.md

 export const handler = lambdas([extractUserFromEvent, parseUserData]);
 ```

-For using with Javascript, you just use it.
 And later on, if there are any lambda handler needs that `extractUserFromEvent`, you just reuse that piece anywhere you want!

+> the default `Middleware` is for `APIGatewayProxyHandlerV2` from `@types/aws-lambda`.
+If you are using the Lambda Proxy mode, please import `MiddlewareLegacy`, otherwise,

 ### 4. Two minutes master